toshokan/indirect-once/README.md

 The exposed API aims to be similar in spirit to the `ifunc` API, but with a Rust flavour.

 ### Example
-Two different styles of macro are supposed by `indirect-once`.
+Two different styles of macro are supported by `indirect-once`.

 #### Procedural Macro